virgknight/popcorn/README.md

 # Popcorn Popper
 Popcorn Popper is a movie-theater themed, single-player game in which a player earns points and ascends levels by popping popcorn for a hungry kitty.
-It is inspired by a favorite childhood flash game of mine, Popcap Games' Rocket Mania.
+It is inspired by a favorite childhood flash game of mine, Popcap Games' Rocket Mania. <br>
 <img src="/images/kittens/intro.png" alt = "i can has popcorn?" width="280" height="210">

 ## Description